Egypt–Qatar relations: Al Jazeera

 In the early years after Al Jazeera's formation in 1996, it was often involved in criticism of then-President Hosni Mubarak, which prompted retaliation from Mubarak and the Egyptian media.
 In 1997, Egypt sent the head of its intelligence agency, Omar Suleiman, to respond to the news network's criticism of the Egyptian government.
 In an interview in 2002, Mubarak blamed Al Jazeera for "spreading friction, enmity and instability among Arab countries".
-A US diplomatic cable leaked from 2010 revealed that Hamad bin Jassim Al Thani told US senator John Kerry that he made an offer to Mubarak in which he would 'stop Al Jazeera for a year' if Egypt agreed to deliver a lasting settlement to the Palestinians during that period.
+A US diplomatic cable leaked from 2010 revealed that Hamad bin Jassim Al Thani told US senator John Kerry that he made an offer to Mubarak in which he would "stop Al Jazeera for a year" if Egypt agreed to deliver a lasting settlement to the Palestinians during that period.

-The 2013 Egyptian coup d'état, led by Abdel Fattah el-Sisi, ousted Muslim Brotherhood-affiliated president Mohamed Morsi.
-Sisi initiated a crackdown on Muslim Brotherhood's media allies, including Al Jazeera, which provided several prominent Muslim Brotherhood spokesmen with media platforms.
+The Muslim Brotherhood-affiliated Egyptian president Mohamed Morsi, who briefly ruled Egypt from 2012 to 2013, was removed from office in mid-2013 following mass protests against his rule, and the Egyptian authorities soon afterward cracked down on the Muslim Brotherhood and media outlets closely linked to it—including Al Jazeera, which provided several prominent Muslim Brotherhood spokesmen with media platforms.
 This culminated in the arrests of Al Jazeera journalists Mohamed Fahmy, Peter Greste and Baher Ghorab in December 2013.
 Al Jazeera ceased broadcasts of its Egyptian channel Mubasher Misr in December 2014 following accusations that the network was "damaging national security and unity".

 In December 2016, Mahmoud Hussein, an Egyptian journalist working for Al Jazeera, was arrested and later held in prison without being charged or going through trial.
 He was accused of "incitement against state institutions broadcasting false news with the aim of spreading chaos", charges which were denied by Hussein and Al Jazeera, the latter of which called for his release.
 He was released on 6 February 2021.

+In September 2022, Al Jazeera journalist Ahmed al-Najdi was released after spending two years in pre-trial detention.
+On 1 May 2023, Egyptian Al Jazeera journalist Hisham Abdel Aziz was released after being detained without trial for four years.
+He was accused of "spreading false information" and "membership of a terrorist group" when he was arrested in June 2019.
+Two other Egyptian Al Jazeera journalists, Bahaa Eldin Ibrahim and Rabie el-Sheikh, were still detained as of May 2023.